- 610 Providence Park Drive, Building 2, Suite 202, Mobile, Alabama,36695 251-650-5437

 Wearing contact lenses for long periods of time

 - Sjögren's syndrome is an immune system disorder which is characterized by inflammation and dryness of the mouth, eyes, and other mucous membranes.
-Tear production might possibly be limited as the the lacrimal gland is affected.
+Tear production could be limited as the the lacrimal gland is affected.
 (Primary SS, young middle aged women, severe aqueous tear deficiency, HLA B8 association in 90% of patients

 Decreased sensitivity of the cornea can also lead to insufficient production of tears.